Chart Color Schemes

 Somers's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Common health conditions seen across both young and old age cohorts are fairly standard in the area.
-Approximately 58% of Somers' total population (1,083 people) have private health cover, which is exceptionally high.
-The most common medical conditions are arthritis and mental health issues, affecting 10.1 and 7.4% of residents respectively.
-67.1% of residents declare themselves completely clear of medical ailments, compared to 63.9% across Greater Melbourne.
-33.3% of Somers' residents are aged 65 and over (619 people), higher than the 29.9% in Greater Melbourne.
-Health outcomes among seniors in Somers perform better than those in the general population, as indicated by health metrics.
+Approximately 58% of the total population (~1,043 people) has private health cover, which is very high.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.1 and 7.4% of residents respectively.
+67.1% of residents declared themselves completely clear of medical ailments, compared to 63.9% across Greater Melbourne.
+33.4% of residents are aged 65 and over (598 people), which is higher than the 29.9% in Greater Melbourne.
+Health outcomes among seniors in Somers are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health